ibm-cloud-docs/apps/index.md

 # Getting started tutorial
 {: #create}

-In {{site.data.keyword.Bluemix}}, you can build enterprise-level mobile and web applications and take advantage of cloud extensions hosted by {{site.data.keyword.Bluemix_notm}}.
-You can use the {{site.data.keyword.Bluemix}} console and command line tools to build, run and deploy your apps.
-You can get started in one of two ways: create a app with a starter kit that manages the process for you, or if you know what you want, build your app with the resources you need.
+In {{site.data.keyword.Bluemix}}, you can build enterprise-level mobile and web applications and take advantage of cloud extensions that are hosted by {{site.data.keyword.Bluemix_notm}}.
+You can use the {{site.data.keyword.Bluemix}} console and command line tools to build, run, and deploy your apps.
+You can get started in two ways: create an app with a starter kit that manages the process for you, or if you know what you want, build your app with the resources you need.
 {:shortdesc}

 You can use a starter kit to quickly get your app started and prepare it for future development.
-Choose a starter kit and programming language, create a app, and then set up a DevOps toolchain to automatically deploy your app.
+Choose a starter kit and programming language, create an app, and then set up a DevOps toolchain to automatically deploy your app.
 You can also download the code for immediate inspection.

 Starter kits are available in many categories, including: